-CONCEPT DEFINITION CONCEPT Affected Household All members of a household, residing under one roof and operating as a single economic unit that are adversely affected by the Project or any of its components.
-The household can include a single nuclear family or an extended family group.
+CONCEPT DEFINITION Affected Household All members of a household, residing under one roof and operate components.
+The household can include a single nuclear extended family group.
 Assets An asset could be land, structures, trees, crops, businesses, and any combination of these assets.
 Census Socio-economic survey within the defined project boundaries.
 A census provides a complete count of the population affected by the project activity and includes demographic and socioeconomic information.
 A census identifies and determines the number of Project Affected Persons (PAPs) and the nature and levels of the project impact on PAPs.
 Compensation A payment in kind, cash or other assets given in exchange for the taking of land, or loss of other types of assets (including fixed assets) or loss of livelihood resulting from project activities.
 Cut-off date Refers to the date of completion of the census and assets inventory of persons affected by the project.
 Persons occupying the area after the "cut-off" date are not eligible for compensation.
 Similarly, fixed assets such as built structures and perennial crops established after the date of completion of the assets inventory will not be compensated.
 Host Community: Community residing in or near the area to which affected people are to be relocated.
 Involuntary Resettlement Involuntary resettlement refers both to physical displacement (relocation or loss of shelter) and to economic displacement (loss of assets or access to assets that leads to loss of income sources or means of livelihood) as a result of project-related land acquisition or restriction of access to natural resources.
 Resettlement is considered involuntary when affected individuals or communities do not have the option to refuse land acquisition that results in displacement.
 This occurs in cases of: (i) lawful expropriation or restrictions on land use based on eminent domain; and (ii) negotiated settlements in which the buyer can resort to expropriation or impose legal restrictions on land use if negotiations fail.
 Economic Displacement Loss of income or means of livelihood resulting from land acquisition or obstructed access to resources (land, water, etc.) caused by the construction and operation of a project or its associated facilities/components.
 Not all economically displaced people need to relocate due to the Project.
 Entitlement Range of measures (including compensation, income restoration, transfer assistance, income substitution, and relocation) aimed at compensating affected people and restoring their economic and social conditions.